 Frequently Asked Questions (FAQ)

-A tankless water heater has some downside also.
-Some of the major downsides is as follows:
+- A tankless water heater has some downsides also.
+Some of the major downsides are as follows:

 If you want to replace it with a gas-powered tankless water heater then the cost of adding a gas line will be around $500.
 The actual electric tankless water heater installation cost is about $90 to $450.
 Including gas line adding and gas installation cost is about $1700.